-Dr Piers Daubeney is Reader in Paediatric Cardiology at NHLI, Imperial College London and Consultant Paediatric and Fetal Cardiologist at the Royal Brompton Hospital, Chelsea and Westminster Hospital and 5 district hospitals in the South-East.
+Dr Piers Daubeney is Reader in Paediatric Cardiology at NHLI, Imperial College London and Consultant Paediatric and Fetal Cardiologist at the Royal Brompton Hospital, Chelsea and Westminster Hospital and 3 district hospitals in the South-East.

 He trained at Oxford and St Thomas' Hospitals with postgraduate training at the Wessex Cardiovascular Centre in Southampton, Royal Children's Hospital, Melbourne and the Hospital for Sick Children, Toronto.

 - UK and Ireland Study of Pulmonary Atresia with Intact Ventricular Septum

 - National Australian Childhood Cardiomyopathy Study

 He is also interested in the mechanisms of congenital heart disease and in particular connexin expression.
 He participates in a number of paediatric multi-centre drug trials in congenital heart disease.

+Dr Daubeney is the lead clinician for paediatric cardiomyopathy at the Royal Brompton Hospital and has an active research programme.
 He welcomes postgraduate research fellows intending to attain higher qualifications.

 et al., 2019, NAD(P)HX dehydratase (NAXD) deficiency: a novel neurodegenerative disorder exacerbated by febrile illnesses., Brain, Vol:142, Pages:50-58